ytakefuji/openai/README.md

 Hint:
 The range of "Age" values is from 40 to 74.
 The range of "HbA1c" values is from 3.5 to 12.9.

+The following diagram is produced by the AI-created program in Python.

 <img src="https://github.com/ytakefuji/openai/blob/main/hbA1c_vs_age.png" height=240 width=320>

 # Challenging EXAMPLE